elithaxxor/ROM-Downloader---Web-CLI/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/elithaxxor/rom_downloader)
 ```
 Welcome to **ROM Downloader**!
 This is your ultimate tool to automatically download ROMs either via a CLI or a web interface.
 Download single or multiple files effortlessly!
+## 🚀 Getting Started
+# ROM Downloader - Web & CLI

+**Highly Organized.
+Accessible via terminal or webpage.
+There is a stand-alone Threaded app if <50 downloads aside from that it's asynchronous.**

+## Overview

+ROM Downloader is a versatile application that provides users with the ability to download ROM files either through a command-line interface (CLI) or a web interface.
+The application is designed to handle high loads efficiently with asynchronous processing, ensuring a smooth user experience even with multiple simultaneous downloads.

+## Features

+- **Web Interface:** Easily accessible through a web browser.
+- **CLI Interface:** Download ROMs directly from the terminal.
+- **Asynchronous Processing:** Efficiently handles multiple downloads at once.
+- **Threaded App:** Stand-alone threaded app for cases with fewer than 50 downloads.

 ## ✨ Features